dotnet/orleans/Orleans-Streams/Streams-Programming-APIs.md

 await subscriptionHandle.UnsubscribeAsync()
 ```

-It is important to note that **the subscription is for a garin, not for an activation**.
+It is important to note that **the subscription is for a grain, not for an activation**.
 Once the grain code subscribed to the stream, this subscription surpasses the life of this activation and stays durable forever, until the grain code (potentially in a different activation) explicitly unsubscribes.
 This is the heart of a **virtual stream abstraction**: not only all the streams always exits, logically, but also that a stream subscription is durable and lives beyond a particular physical activation that issued this subscription.

 ### Multiplicity